lastralab/HomeShh/README.md

 **Deliverables**

 The system will work once the installation of the sensors and lightbulbs is finished.
 The sensors must be connected to each alarm device (phone, doorbell, security alarm, etc.) in order to send the right signals to the microcontroller.
 The lightbulbs are wireless- controlled (Bluetooth), so lightbulbs around the house need to be replaced.
 Once the alarm devices are identified, they may be connected to the microcontroller via wires, and the microcontroller placed in a convenient location.
 The whole process may take a maximum of four hours.

-**Constraints**

-The type of house may be crucial to determine time spent installing the system.
-The house may contain its own alarm devices, or may be a building with other apartments and systems involved, which might require different installation procedures.

 **Assumptions**